reflectjs/reflectjs-doc/markdown/quick-start.md

 });
 ```

-In TypeScript you can use imports instead:
+In TypeScript we can use imports instead:

 ```ts
 // index.ts